z-prince/mod-0-project-be/README.md

 ### Recognize Unproductive Struggle

-**If you are stuck for longer than 30 minutes, know that it is always ok to ask for help!** At some point, everyone struggles.
+**If you are stuck for longer than 30 minutes, ask for help!** At some point, everyone struggles.
 Struggle is a normal, healthy part of the learning process—don't give up if you hit a hard spot.
-If you practice consistently and don't take shortcuts, you will be on the path to learning how to code.

 When you reach out for help, challenge yourself to ask clear questions and use technical vocabulary.
 Speaking accurately about code is a great way to help lock in technical understanding.
 Use [this guide](https://gist.github.com/ericweissman/fb0241e226227867b6bc70a4d49227f5) to learn the optimal way to ask for help when you get stuck.